 Please check with your employer to verify they have completed and returned your employment information to the insurance company.

 It is essential to follow the treatment plan our doctors have recommended for you so you may return to work as your recovery progress allows.

 Review of job duties based on the actual job description from the employer to determine the type and intensity of work activity required of the position.

 Review patient’s current subjective and objective physical examination findings.

 A specific analysis of your abilities, obtained through a Functional Capacities Examination (FCE), may be required.

-If we authorize a patient to be “off work”, we expect to see him or her in accordance with their established treatment plan.
+If we authorize a patient to be “off work”, we expect to see him/her in accordance with his/her established treatment plan.
 It is our policy to schedule all patients that are “off work” early in the day, so we can spend more time with them during this critical phase of their recovery.